Property auction tips – part 2 of A Series

 Take a torch, as there may well be no electricity – which is nearly always the case in repossessions.
 Also, take a step ladder, spirit level, tape measure (if you plan a refurbishment or structural alterations) and binoculars (to see roofs, gutters and chimney stacks).
 A screwdriver to unscrew a loft hatch can be useful too.

-Though open viewings are restricted by the agents, mainly because in the case of repossessions, they get very little in the way of commission, let’s be honest, money does talk.
+Though open viewings are restricted by the agents to “group viewing days”, mainly because in the case of repossessions, they get very little in the way of commission, let’s be honest, money does talk.
 So, if you can suss out the agent and offer a little gift, he may well let you have a longer look around on your own at another time.

 In some properties there will no official access for viewings because the current occupants are not amenable.
 But you may find that a knock at the door, a polite manner and a box of chocolates, may get results and persuade the current occupants to let you look around.
 (See also, part one about what sort of tenants are OK, if buying with “tenants in situ” and what checks you should do).